maaclin/project-ecs/README.md

 ECS Cluster: A logical grouping of tasks or services.

-ECS Task Definition: A blueprint for running your Docker containers, specifying the Docker image, CPU, memory, networking mode (e.g., awsvpc), and other container settings.
+- ECS Task Definition: A blueprint for running your Docker containers, specifying the Docker image, CPU, memory, networking mode (e.g., awsvpc), and other container settings.

-ECS Service: Maintains the desired number of tasks in the cluster, handles deployments, and integrates with the ALB for load balancing.
+- ECS Service: Maintains the desired number of tasks in the cluster, handles deployments, and integrates with the ALB for load balancing.

-Fargate Launch Type: Eliminates the need to manage underlying EC2 instances, as AWS fully manages the compute capacity.
+- Fargate Launch Type: Eliminates the need to manage underlying EC2 instances, as AWS fully manages the compute capacity.

-IAM Roles: Necessary IAM roles are created to allow ECS tasks and the ECS service to interact with other AWS services (e.g., pulling images from ECR, logging to CloudWatch).
+- IAM Roles: Necessary IAM roles are created to allow ECS tasks and the ECS service to interact with other AWS services (e.g., pulling images from ECR, logging to CloudWatch).

 #### 4. Domain Name System (Route 53)

 Route 53 Hosted Zone: Manages DNS records for ysolomprojects.com (or your chosen domain).

-A Record (Alias): An A record (specifically an Alias record) is created in Route 53 to point your application's CNAME record (ecs.ysolomprojects.com) to the DNS name of the Application Load Balancer.
+- A Record (Alias): An A record (specifically an Alias record) is created in Route 53 to point your application's CNAME record (ecs.ysolomprojects.com) to the DNS name of the Application Load Balancer.
 This allows users to access your application via a friendly domain name.

 Important Note: The base domain (ysolomprojects.com) and its initial Hosted Zone need to be created manually in the AWS Console before Terraform runs, as Terraform usually manages records within an existing zone.

-ECR Repository
-Elastic Container Registry (ECR): A fully-managed Docker container registry that stores our application's Docker images.
-Terraform will reference the image URI from this repository in the ECS Task Definition.

 ![End result](./images/end.png)